liangshiweigithub/update/Vulkan-2.md

 6. Enabling an instance-level Extension we need to prepare an array with the names of all extensions we want to enable and pass it to ***VkInstanceCreateInfo***.
 When create instance success, we can load instance-level functions including additional, extension-specific functions.

-7. **Create a Presentation Surface:**  Call ***vkCreate???SurfaceKHR*** function which accepts Vulcan instance, a pointer to a OS-specific structure, a point to optional memory allocation handling functions and a pointer to a variable to store created surface.
+7. **Create a Presentation Surface:**  Call ***vkCreate???SurfaceKHR*** function which accepts Vulkan instance, a pointer to a OS-specific structure, a point to optional memory allocation handling functions and a pointer to a variable to store created surface.
 The structure is ***Vk???SurfaceCreateInfoKHR*** which contains sTye, pNext, flags, hInstance/connection/dpy and hwnd/window(handle to application window)

 8. **Check whether a device extension is supported**.